f0-x/f0-x.github.io/content/posts/ts-dev-tries-go/index.md

 The `defer` statment: A simple way to handle cleanup tasks
 -----
+For those of you familiar to React's useEffect's cleanup function, the `defer` statement in Go is similar.
 The defer statement in Go allows you to postpone the execution of a function until the surrounding function finishes.
 Let's take a look at an example where I open a file to copy its contents to another file:

 {{<highlight go "hl_inline=true, hl_Lines=6-9">}}
     func CopyFile(dstName, srcName string) (written int64, err error) {